neutrons/data_workflow/docs/glossary.rst

       :term:`autoreduction<Autoreduction>` can publish plots for a run to Live Data Server.

    Livereduce
-      Service for live data monitoring of the data stream.
-Publishes plots to :term:`Live Data Server`.
+      Service for live monitoring of the data stream for the creation of plots which are published to the :term:`Live Data Server`.

    IPTS
-      Experiments/runs are grouped by their Integrated Proposal Tracking System (IPTS) number.
+      Integrated Proposal Tracking System (IPTS) number is the experiment's proposal ID that is used for grouping runs.

    Workflow
       Experiment data post-processing workflow.
 The available tasks are cataloging, autoreduction